akuity/kargo/docs/docs/30-how-to-guides/20-using-bookkeeper.md

   personalAccessToken:
     description: 'A personal access token that allows Bookkeeper to write to your repository'
     required: true
+  commitSHA:
+    description: 'The ID of the commit from which you want to render configuration'
+    required: true
   targetBranch:
     description: 'The environment-specific branch for which you want to render configuration'
     required: true